 How Do I Enroll in a Washington Medigap Plan?

-If you, like most people, enroll in Medicare Parts A and B as soon as you turn 65, you will have a six-month window in which to obtain Medigap coverage on the most favorable terms possible.
+If you enroll in Medicare Parts A and B as soon as you turn 65, you will have a six-month window in which to apply for Medigap coverage on the most favorable terms possible.
+This is called your Medigap open enrollment period.
 The six months begins on the first day of the month in which you turn 65 and are enrolled in Medicare Part B.